 Prior to joining DePaul’s faculty in 2006, Opitz held teaching and administrative positions at the University of Minnesota, where he earned his doctorate in history of science and technology.
 He directed the Minnesota Women’s Center and, afterwards, the Math Center in General College, the University of Minnesota's former gateway for working adult, nontraditional and first-generation college students.

-A 2018-20 faculty fellow of the DePaul Humanities Center, Opitz also is a faculty member of DePaul’s Lesbian, Gay, Bisexual and Transgender Studies Program and an affiliated scholar in the Department of History.
+Opitz also is a faculty member of DePaul’s Lesbian, Gay, Bisexual, Transgender and Queer Studies Program and an affiliated scholar in the Department of History.

 Recent Awards and Grants

 DePaul Academic Initiatives Pool Grant: “Plant Matters,” 2017NSF International Travel Grants: